prpercy/BlockWager/README.md

 > You will need to transfer eth from your wallet into your betting balance or use your eth to purchase cbet tokens.
 > Follow the prompts on the page in order to do so.
 >
-> Lastly, navigate to the NBA page and place your bets.
+> Lastly, navigate to the NBA or NHL page and place your bets.
 <img width="1288" alt="Screen Shot 2023-02-11 at 4 46 46 PM" src="https://user-images.githubusercontent.com/90299942/218283172-90284b7f-3735-4738-b18d-9d8fc1b7b9d2.png">